ripdrive/ripdrive/Lore/Locations/The Station.md

 ## Expandability

-The progress of the station would not be possible without [[Matter Converter]]s.
-These are devices which can convert the mass of an object into another form.
-They do have limits on what can be obtained from them however, so there are many valuable materials such as gold that still need to be to be mined from asteroids or uninhabitable planets.
+The station was constructed over a period of five thousand years.
+The extent of the station's expansion would not be possible without the use of [[Matter Converter]]s, devices which can convert one element into another by rearranging the subatomic particles.
+There are limits on which elements can be obtained from them however, so there are many valuable materials such as gold that still need to be to be mined from asteroids or uninhabitable planets.

 ## Legends